elunico/TuringMachine/index.md

 You can continue reading the `README.md` from the repo directly below.

 ## README.md
+# Turning Machine Simulation

+This program (approximately) simulates a Turing machine.

+It consists of several parts.

+You can find the webpage for creating program JSON files [at this link](https://eluni.co/TuringMachine/web/transition-maker.html)

 ## importing TuringMachine
 First there is a TuringMachine class which can be imported and used in other programs.